castiron/cicbase/README.md

 <a name="fal"></a>
 ### File Abstraction Layer
-...to be written
+ExtBase does not provide user upload support with their new FAL setup.
+Instead we've rolled our own:
+* Works with latest FAL
+* Works with extbase property mapper for single or collection properties.
+Errors are applied to the appropriate property.
+* Does real validation of size and mime type.
+* Saves uploaded files if there are other errors on the form, so users don't have to re-upload if the form fails.

+Refer to the class comments on the  [FileReferenceConverter](Classes/Property/TypeConverter/FileReferenceConverter.php) for specific details.

-<a name=“utilities”></a>
+<a name="utilities"></a>
 ### Utilities
-Inspired by such libraries as Laravel “helpers” or even Underscore.js, there are now several utility classes in cicbase that serve simple, but useful, purposes.
-The classes are in [`CIC\Utility`](https://github.com/castiron/cicbase/tree/master/Classes/Utility).
+Inspired by such libraries as Laravel "helpers" or even Underscore.js, there are now several utility classes in cicbase that serve simple, but useful, purposes.
+The classes are in [`CIC\Utility`](Classes/Utility).
 Take a gander at what we’ve got.
 I’ve found the `CIC\Utility\Arr` methods super helpful.
 For example:

 A lot of times you don’t care whether a variable is set or not, but you need the value if it’s there.
 To avoid getting any warnings, you better use `isset()`: